 Item queries for single entities

-Use item queries to fetch single entities efficiently in Optimizely Graph.
+Use item queries in Optimizely Graph to fetch single entities and improve cache hit ratios.

-Efficient caching lets you deliver content quickly and improves the overall user experience.
-When fetching single entities in Optimizely Graph, you can significantly enhance cache hit ratios by strategically using item
+Efficient caching lets you deliver content quickly and improves user experience.
+When fetching single entities in Optimizely Graph, use item queries instead of items to improve cache hit ratios.

 Understand the cache challenge

-query lets you implement precision caching by focusing on a single item using its unique identifier.
-When an item changes, only its cache entry updates instead of refreshing the entire list's cache.
-This improves caching efficiency and boosts performance.
+item queriesThe item query lets you implement precision caching by targeting a single item with its unique identifier.
+When an item changes, only that item's cache entry refreshes instead of the entire list cache.
+This improves cache efficiency and overall performance.

 query GetItem($relativePath: String) {